-- (1) No member shall hunt deer pursuant to this chapter without possessing a valid deer hunting permit approved by the Tribe.
-Such a permit may be the member's tribal identification card required by Section 3.02(2) [Permits and Identification: Tribal Identification Cards Required]. - (2) (a) No member shall hunt deer without possessing a valid carcass tag, except as provided in Section 6.11 [Group Deer Hunting]. - (b) The tribal conservation department shall issue no more than four (4) carcass tags at one time to a member except as authorized in Section 6.19 [Level 2 Commercial Harvest]. - (3) No antlerless deer permits are necessary, except when an antlerless deer harvest threshold was reached in the previous year and a quota has been declared pursuant to Section 6.03 [Number of Antlerless Deer Available for Harvest] of this ordinance. - (a) When necessary, no member shall hunt antlerless deer without a valid antlerless deer permit bearing the number of the member's carcass tag(s) and valid for the date on which the member is hunting, except as provided in Section 6.11 [Group Deer Hunting]. - (b) When necessary, no member shall hunt antlerless deer pursuant to Section 6.18 [Level 1 Commercial Harvest] without possessing a valid level 1 commercial antlerless deer harvest permit indicating the level 1 antlerless deer harvest zone in which the member may hunt. - (4) When necessary, no antlerless deer permits shall be considered valid for any deer management unit: - (a) which is shown to be closed on the permit; - (b) for which the permit is marked as invalid; - (c) on which any deer management unit number has been slit, punched through or otherwise crossed out in any fashion; or - (d) with respect to a level 1 commercial harvest antlerless deer permit, which lies outside the level 1 commercial harvest zone in which the member is authorized to hunt. - (5) No member shall move or field dress a deer before affixing to it a valid carcass tag. - (6) No member shall move or field dress an antlerless deer without making a slit or punch on the antlerless deer permit, when antlerless deer permits are necessary, through the number of the deer management unit in which the deer has been killed.
+- (1) No member shall hunt deer pursuant to this chapter without possessing a valid deer stamp approved by the Tribe.
+Such a permit may be the member's tribal identification card required by Section 3.02(2) [Permits and Identification: Tribal Identification Cards Required]. - (2) (a) No member shall hunt deer without possessing a valid deer stamp, except as provided in Section 6.11 [Group Deer Hunting]. - (b) The tribal conservation department shall issue no more than four (4) deer stamp at one time to a member except as authorized in Section 6.19 [Level 2 Commercial Harvest]. - (3) No antlerless deer stamps are necessary, except when an antlerless deer harvest threshold was reached in the previous year and a quota has been declared pursuant to Section 6.03 [Number of Antlerless Deer Available for Harvest] of this ordinance.
+When an antlerless deer stamp is necessary, the following regulations apply: - (a) No member shall hunt antlerless deer without an antlerless deer stamp valid for the unit in which the member is hunting, except as provided in Section $\underline{6.11}$ [Group Deer Hunting]. - (b) No member shall hunt antlerless deer pursuant to Section 6.18 [Level 1 Commercial Harvest] without possessing a valid level 1 commercial antlerless deer harvest permit indicating the level 1 antlerless deer harvest zone in which the member may hunt. - (4) When an antlerless deer stamp is necessary, no antlerless deer permits or stamps shall be considered valid for any deer management unit: - (a) which is shown to be closed on the permit or stamp; - (b) for which the permit or stamp is marked as invalid or which has been deactivated by the tribe's permitting system; or - (c) with respect to a level 1 commercial harvest antlerless deer permit, which lies outside the level 1 commercial harvest zone in which the member is authorized to hunt. - (5) No member shall leave a deer carcass unattended in the field without affixing to it a tag listing the member's hunting identification number and the deer stamp number for that carcass. - (6) [open]